The BEST Tiramisu Cake

 • Make sure the mascarpone is cold, straight from the fridge when using.

-• Dairy free cream cheese and coconut milk should work the same but will obviously have a different flavor.
+• Dairy free cream cheese and coconut cream should work the same but will obviously have a different flavor.

 • Heavy Whipping Cream: I recommend using the cream with the highest fat you can find and make sure it’s cold when adding it to the mascarpone.